oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/guided_segmentationTree_SYCLMigration/README.md

 ## Purpose

-The segmentationTreeThrust sample shows how to perform image segmentation using trees construction
+The segmentationTreeThrust sample shows how to perform image segmentation using trees construction.
+It is a migrated version of a Nvidia CUDA sample.
+This README shows the process of migrating the sample

 > **Note**: We use Intel® open-sources SYCLomatic tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 User's can also use SYCLomatic Tool which comes along with the Intel® oneAPI Base Toolkit.